 I’m an assistant professor of political science at the University of South Carolina.
 I completed my Ph.D. in Political Science at Duke University in the spring of 2019.

 In my research, I write about armed conflict, security and development, and post-conflict transitions.
+You can also find some of my writing at Political Violence at a Glance, where I am a permanent contributor.
 At USC, I teach courses on the study of political violence and quantitative methodology.

 I am also affiliated with the DevLab@Duke where I collaborate on the design and evaluation of international development programs.
 To date I have worked on projects for USAID and the World Bank in Colombia, Indonesia, and Guatemala.